×

 • Substance Abuse: Documented evidence of drug or alcohol addiction that impairs judgment.

-• Inability to Cooperate: If the conflict between parents is so severe that they cannot communicate effectively or agree on basic needs, the court may grant decision-making authority to just one parent to give the child stability.
+• Inability to Cooperate: If the conflict between parents is so severe that they cannot communicate effectively or agree on basic needs, the court may grant one parent authority to provide the child with stability.

 • Mental Health Issues: Untreated conditions that interfere with the ability to make sound decisions.